keerthanamurugaiyan/Interview-notes/Bootstrap.md

 **6. How do you include Bootstrap in a project?**

     You can include Bootstrap in your project either by using a Content Delivery Network (CDN) or by downloading the Bootstrap files and including them in your project.
 For CDN, add the Bootstrap CSS and JS links in the <head> and before the closing **</body>** tag, respectively.

+ **7. What is a Bootstrap card and how is it used?**

+        A Bootstrap card is a versatile component that helps organize and display various types of content in a structured format.
+You use the .card class to create the basic card layout.
+Inside the card, you can use .card-header for the top section, .card-body for the main content, and .card-footer for the bottom section, making it easy to present information clearly and neatly.